-We will publish detailed information about the annual survey in autumn 2022, but we anticipate that quarterly requirements will include basic audience and activity data which you will be able to draw from that you are already collecting.
+We will publish detailed information about the annual survey before the beginning of the funding period, but we anticipate that quarterly requirements will include basic audience and activity data which you will be able to draw from that you are already collecting.

 For the annual survey to be effective, your organisation must be committed to ensuring your data reporting is accurate and verifiable, that it meets our standards for data capture and analysis, and that it has been approved by your board or equivalent oversight group.
-We will check the accuracy of the data before it is published as an annual official statistic under Office for National Statistics guidelines

-(https://www.ons.gov.uk/methodology) and will make it available for you to use as a comparative tool and for self-evaluation.
+We will check the accuracy of the data before it is published as an annual official statistic under Office for National Statistics guidelines and will make it available for you to use as a comparative tool and for self-evaluation.